AhsanHabibSadik123/Computer_Vision_Project_Car_Counter_Using_YOLOv8/README.md

 This project uses the SORT implementation by Alex Bewley (GPL license noted in `sort.py`) and the Ultralytics YOLOv8 model.
 Make sure to follow their respective licenses when redistributing the model or code.

----

-If you want, I can also:
-- add a short CONTRIBUTING.md with commits/push instructions,
-- create a small `requirements.txt` and a minimal `.gitignore` for GitHub, or
-- convert `run_counter.py` into a pip-installable package scaffolding.

-Happy counting — let me know which follow-up you'd like.
 # Computer_Vision_Project_Car_Counter_Using_YOLOv8